• HOME

 What Laws Support Emotional Support Animals?

-Under Federal Laws, emotional support animals are allowed in traditionally non-pet housing and on flights.
+Under Federal Laws, emotional support animals are allowed in traditionally non-pet housing.
 Emotional support animals are not considered service animals, and thus are not allowed in public places.

 How Do I Get an Emotional Support Animal?

 Because ESAs do not go in public places, they do not require any training.
 Thus, you can adopt a pet at your local shelter or rescue.
-Or, if you would like a dog, that has been obedience trained, you can go through the Domesti-PUPS program.
+Or, if you would like a dog, that has been obedience trained, you can adopt a dog with obedience training (varying levels) from Domesti-PUPS.

 • HOME